Skip to main content

 pydantic-settings

 As you can see, bobbie lacks a method for storing passwords, encryption keys, and other secrets.
-That is largely because it is focused on internal Python projects and the goal of keeping its resource usage as low as possible.
-So, if you need secrets stored in your project settings, there are several good options listed above that you should explore.
+That is because it is focused on internal Python projects and the goal of keeping its resource usage as low as possible.
+So, if you need secrets stored in your project settings, there are several good options linked above that you should explore.

 Acknowledgments